 Oh, how I miss watching you fly across that soccer field, your face so focused and intense.
 My GOSH you could run!
-You wouldn’t know this, but the high school track coach had his eye on you already.
+You wouldn’t know this, but the high school track coach told me he wanted you for his team too.

 I miss your bright green Under Armor sweatshirts and Nike shorts that you wore all the time.
 That color green will forever be your color and now mine.

 I miss how your right foot turned in just a tad when you walked.